Query Streams from Confluent Cloud

 -

-Select the same cloud provider as your Viridian cluster and the region that’s closest to your Hazelcast cluster.
+Select the same cloud provider as your Cloud cluster and the region that’s closest to your Hazelcast cluster.
 For example, AWS Oregon (us-west-2).

 -